Pliosaurus: Later discoveries and other species

 In 1948, Nestor Novozhilov named the species P. rossicus on the basis of two more or less partial specimens discovered in two mines in the Lower Volga Basin in Russia (hence the name), and which have since been housed in the paleontological collections of the country's scientific academy.
 The holotype consists of a skull and postcranial remains from a relatively small specimen, since catalogued as PIN 304/1.
 This same specimen, which was originally a complete skeleton, was largely destroyed ten years earlier due to the exploitation of the oil shale from which it was discovered.
 However, pectoral elements associated with the latter are described by the same author in 1964.
 Based on its small size and poorly developed anatomical elements on the scapula, the holotype is interpreted as a juvenile.
 The second specimen, more imposing and since catalogued as PIN 2440/1, was discovered in May 1945 as a complete skeleton, but like the holotype, it was largely destroyed by mining operations.
 The only surviving remains of the latter are a rostrum, a proximal part of a humerus, a phalanx, and ribs fragments, which were originally described in 1947 as coming from a P. grandis by Anatoly Rozhdestvensky.
 In 1971, Beverly Halstead reclassified this species in the genus Liopleurodon because of its short mandibular symphysis (where the two halves of the lower jaw connect), and assigned the second specimen a complete hindlimb.
 However, it later turned out that this hindlimb actually originates from the holotype of the contemporary species P. irgisensis, which has since been recognised as a dubious.
+(Note: Initially named Peloneustes irgisensis by Novozhilov in the same publication in which he described P. rossicus, the taxon is based on a single specimen (PIN 426) from the same locality, consisting of a partial skeleton that includes a large but incomplete skull, vertebrae, a partial hindlimb, and preserved stomach contents.
+In 1960, Halstead (then called Tarlo) considered the species too distinct to belong to Peloneustes and provisionally placed it in Pliosaurus, suggesting that Novozhilov may have been mistaken in believing it to be the only long-snouted pliosaurid.
+Four years later, in 1964, Novozhilov erected the genus Strongylokrotaphus, but subsequent studies, agreeing with Halstead’s assessment, reassigned the species to Pliosaurus, with some even suggesting it may represent a junior synonym of P. rossicus.
+More recent research has regarded the taxon as a nomen dubium due to the non-diagnostic nature of the holotype, while nevertheless recommending a redescription of the material.
+However, this suggestion risks being tainted by the current state of conservation of the specimen, the skull and notably the mandible having since been seriously damaged by pyrite decay, and the associated elements being noted as lost.)
 Although Halstead's classification was long recognised as valid, it was questioned in a 2001 thesis by Leslie F. Noè, who noted that, due to the shape of the teeth and the length of the mandibular symphysis, the species might represent a new genus.
 In a revision published in 2012, Espen M. Knutsen nevertheless reassigned the species to its original genus on the basis of diagnostic features shared with other lineages within the genus.